 Cathy Flanagan, Treasurer

 Cathy O’Malley Flanagan, RN, MBA was a nurse on the rehab unit at Strong Hospital in the 1980’s where she met many young people with new spinal cord injuries.
 Moved by the realization that so much of recovery occurs after the hospital, she was one of the founding members of the National Spinal Cord Injury Association’s Rochester Chapter in 1991.
 Since that time, she has been actively involved with the Chapter while continuing to work at Strong Hospital.
-Cathy and her husband Jim reside in Brighton with their 2 daughters, Mary and Meghan.
+Cathy and her husband Jim reside in Brighton with their two daughters, Mary and Meghan.

-Susan Shepard, Secretary
+Susan Shepard, Board Member

 Susan Shepard became interested in spinal cord injuries (SCI) started in 1983 at the age of 15 when I was injured in a bicycle accident that left me paralyzed from the waist down.
 Since then as part of my recovery I have participated in many activities directed at helping those with SCI.
 I was one of the founding members of the National Spinal Cord Injury Association’s Rochester Chapter in 1991.
 Since then I have been actively involved as a participant then part of the organizational team working to sustain the chapter in the area for anyone needing assistance.
 Over the years I have participated in activities for members such as peer mentor programs, prevention programs, sports and recreational activities, support group meetings, local health conferences & national association conferences.
 My connection with this organization has helped me find strength whenever life throws me challenges and hopefully, I have been able to provide others with the support they may need as well.
 My husband Mark and I reside in Henrietta with my daughter Allison and niece Carrie.